-Akka Mahadevi’s story holds a similar position in the women saints of India as respectful as Meerabai and Andaal.
-She was a great devotee of Lord Shiva and sacrificed everything in her life for the love of lord.
-Akka Mahadevi was born in Udutadi village in Shivmoga district of Karnataka.
-Her life period is believed to be 12th century.
-She is counted as one of the foremost devotees of the Veerashaiva devotional drive.
+Akka Mahadevi holds a similar position as that of Meerabai and Andaal.
+She was a great devotee of Lord Shiva and offered everything in life for the love of Bhagwaan.
+Akka Mahadevi was born in Udutadi village in Shivmoga district of Karnataka in and around 12th century.
+She is counted as one of the devotees of Virshaiv devotion drive.

-It is said that when she grew up, the King of the State happened to see her and was so impressed with her beauty that he got married to her.
-Akka who was busy with her devotion towards lord did not want to get married but due to public pressure, she had to get married.
+It is said that when she grew up, the king of the state happened to see her and was so impressed with her beauty that he ended up marrying her.
+Akka, who was busy with her devotion towards Bhagwan did not want to get married but due to public pressure, she had to.

 But even after marriage, Akka could not accept the married life.
-She had surrendered her body and soul to god.
-She was committed to Lord Shiva, the original Yogi.
-It was difficult for her to accept normal married life, this created, constrains in her maritial path.
+She had surrendered her body and soul to Bhagwan.
+She was committed to Shiv Ji.